1982 Lebanon War: 1981 events and cease-fire

 In his report for the period of 12 December 1980 to 12 June 1981 on UNIFIL activities, the Security Council Secretary General noted that infiltrations into the border zone by Palestinian armed forces had decreased relative to the previous six months.
+Indeed, the PLO had recognized their vulnerable position, and avoided overtly provoking Israel.
 In contrast the IDF had launched various attacks on Lebanese territory often in support of the Lebanese Christian militia.
 In doing so Israel had violated UN Security Council resolution 425 on hundreds of occasions [paragraph 58].
 Where the initiator(s) of attacks could be identified in the report, in 15 cases Palestinian militants were to blame while on 23 occasions the Militia and/or the IDF were the instigators, the latter also being responsible for the most violent confrontation of the period on 27 April [paragraph 52].

-In the subsequent period 16 June to 10 December 1981, a relative quiet was reported continuing from 29 May 1981 until 10 July.
+From 16 June to 10 December 1981, a relative quiet was reported continuing from 29 May 1981 until 10 July.
 This was broken when "Israeli aircraft resumed strikes against targets in southern Lebanon north of the UNIFIL area.
 (The Israeli strikes) led to exchanges of heavy firing between armed elements (Palestinians), on the one hand, and IDF and the de facto forces (Christian Militia) on the other.
 On 13 and 14 July, widespread Israeli air-strikes continued.
 Armed elements (Palestinians) fired into the enclave and northern Israel."
 Israeli-initiated attacks had led to rocket and artillery fire on northern Israel.
 This pattern continued in the coming days.

 Israel renewed its air strikes in an attempt to trigger a war that would allow it to drive out the PLO and restore peace to the region.
 On 17 July, the Israel Air Force launched a massive attack on PLO buildings in downtown Beirut.
 "Perhaps as many as three hundred died, and eight hundred were wounded, the great majority of them civilians."
 The Israeli army also heavily targeted PLO positions in south Lebanon without success in suppressing Palestinian rocket launchers and guns.

-As a result, thousands of Israeli citizens who resided near the Lebanese border headed south.
+As a result, thousands of Israeli citizens who lived near the Lebanese border headed south.
 There patterns of Israeli-initiated airstrikes and Palestinian retaliations with attacks on northern Israel are in contrast with the official Israeli version "A ceasefire declared in July 1981 was broken: the terrorists continued to carry out attacks against Israeli targets in Israel and abroad, and the threat to the northern settlements became unbearable."